bhavya-anand/blog-post-app/README.md

-This is a test project implemented by Bhavya Anand as a coding task.
+This is a test project, implemented by Bhavya Anand as a coding task.